Your Mail

 Islam insists on the use of clean water to cleanse the body of impurities, and only when water is not available can a person use other things.
-Even the clothing should be perfectly clean from any impurities.
+Even the clothing should be perfectly clean from any drop of urine, speck of feces, or seminal discharge.
 For that reason, Muslim bathrooms have a source of running water or pitchers of water next to the toilet.

 Similarly, any animal discharges — including the saliva of dogs — are unclean and Muslims should make sure their clothing, environment, and bodies are free of those impurities.